1. What is a LinkedIn showcase page, and how is it different from a normal company page?

 Based on our experience, it doesn’t have to be a lot.
-In terms of post frequency, we did quite good by consistently posting twice a week.
-For starters, here are some easy and quick tactics that you can do to grow your following without spending for ads and sponsored content:
+In terms of post frequency, we did quite well by consistently posting twice a week.
+For starters, here are some easy and quick tactics that you can do to grow your following without spending on ads and sponsored content:

 - Mentions on the company page: For starters, you’ll get quite a boost in followers if you get prominent mentions from the company page, inviting people to check your newly published showcase page.

-- Company website: If you have active banners in the front page, or prominent locations in your site, consider creating a few announcements in there.
+- Company website: If you have active banners on the front page or prominent locations on your site, consider creating a few announcements there.
 If your front-page banner is a carousel, add one slide exclusively promoting the page.
 It doesn’t have to be there forever – but keep it live for a few weeks.

 - Internally, via your staff: You can ask your staff to promote the page to their relevant LinkedIn connections who they think might be interested to follow the page.
 You can even have an invitation link to follow the page from their work e-mail signatures.

 Don’t expect a quick increase in the first few weeks, though.
 Building a good quality audience of highly engaged followers takes time.